wx-ecology/Mara_Pub/README.md

 [![DOI](https://zenodo.org/badge/740960158.svg)](https://zenodo.org/doi/10.5281/zenodo.10688128)

-# Mara_Pub
+# Rethinking livestock encroachment: code and data
 Code and data to replicate the Mara analysis (DOI to be updated)

-## Rethinking livestock encroachment at a protected area boundary
+## Article title: Rethinking Livestock Encroachment at a Protected Area Boundary
+- Wenjing Xu and Bilal Butt

 ## **Data**